-Plus500 is regulated and is additionally a licensed exchange, so there is a level of verification and security instilled that enables the platform to be somewhat more safe over others.
+Plus500 is a regulated CFD broker, so there is a level of verification and security instilled that enables the platform to be somewhat more safe over others.
 To get started, a funded Plus500 account is required.

 Plus500 will then ask for additional information including proof of residence, valid ID, and other verified forms of identification.
 The process is similar to eToro’s verification process, so don’t be alarmed.

 Additionally, be sure to have a phone or laptop with camera on standby; in order to complete full verification, Plus500 requires a selfie image while holding a valid form of ID to confirm identity behind the user interface.
 (This is a standard procedure in most global financial regulation frameworks, don’t be alarmed).